 Substance Use Prevention

-The substance abuse prevention program at New Directions Northwest seeks to provide the community with the tools and resources to prevent substance misuse.
-It does this primarily by using the Strategic Prevention Framework model to assess community strengths and weaknesses, build community capacity, planning and implement an action plan that addresses pressing needs of the community (such as underage drinking or the rising abuse of marijuana by minors), and evaluating programs and strategies that are in place.
-It works closely with the Baker County Safe Communities Coalition to improve overall wellness of our county.
-Please call (541) 523-7400 for more information.
+This program provides the community with the tools and resources to prevent substance misuse.
+The Strategic Prevention Framework model is used to assess community strengths and weaknesses, build community capacity, plan and implementing an action plan that addresses the pressing needs in our community (underage drinking and the rising use and abuse of marijuana by minors) and evaluate programs and strategies that are in place.

-- Rewards and Reminders - collaboration between the Juvenile Department and the Coalition designed to remind businesses to not sell tobacco to minors.
+In collaboration with the Juvenile Department this program is designed to remind businesses to not sell tobacco to minors.
 Businesses that are compliant receive a ‘reward’ for a job well done.
 Those that aren’t are gently reminded that it is illegal to sell tobacco to minors.